PREVENTION

 The mussels can be spread unknowingly by boaters, fishers and other well-meaning nature lovers.
 At their youngest stage, the invasive mussels are the size of a grain of sand.
 At their largest they are the size of your thumbnail (1.5 to 2 cm).
 They are often brought in on boats and other recreational water toys (e.g. kayaks).
 But they can also come in on hip waders, fishing tackle boxes, life jackets and other objects that have spent time in infested waters.

-Clean, drain and dry all your recreational water toys and supplies and properly dispose of any aquarium plants and animals — never flush them!
+Clean, Drain, Dry all your recreational water toys and supplies and properly dispose of any aquarium plants and animals — never flush them!

 Clean.
 Drain.
 Dry.